+FEES: Nil.

-FEES: REQUIREMENTS: CONTACT:
+REQUIREMENTS: BYOD

-BYOD Ms. Crossland (English Head Teacher Ms. Hamilton (Teacher Librarian)
+CONTACT: Ms. Crossland (English Head Teacher

+contact.
+Ms. Hamilton (Teacher Librarian)

+CONTACT: Ms. Hamilton (Teacher Librarian)

 Forensics

 This course gives students an academically rigorous introduction into the role of a forensic scientist.
 It will appeal to students with an interest in crime and environmental investigations.
 The course draws on all aspects of science in a practical and applied way.